 - The Foundation (first year) internship is designed to provide a generalist perspective of social work practice through a wide range of field assignments.

-- The Advanced (second year) internship focuses primarily on the student’s major method concentration.
+- The Advanced (second year) internship focuses primarily on the student’s concentration.

 Field Education Manual